-Our portal, www.factcheck.ge, is an independent and non-partisan website which offers readers researched, verified and evidence-based information in both the Georgian and English languages.
+Our portal, www.factcheck.ge, is a non-biased programme which offers readers researched, verified and evidence-based information in the Georgian, Russian and English languages.
+FactCheck’s website is also available in the Armenian and the Azerbaijani languages.

 FactCheck is a team of motivated and like-minded individuals and brings together young professionals in the fields of journalism, economics, law, international relations, public policy and other realms.